ra1ski/python-pre-commit-hook/README.md

-Cleans code for you and then checks against [PEP8](https://www.python.org/dev/peps/pep-0008/) codeing conventions.
+Cleans code for you and then checks against [PEP8](https://www.python.org/dev/peps/pep-0008/) coding conventions.

 # Required packages